blang/expenv/README.md

 $ $GOPATH/bin/expenv -f inputfile
 ```

-If you don't want to build it, you might want to download the [ELF x86-64 binary](https://drone.io/github.com/blang/expenv/files/expenv)  build by drone.io.
+If you don't want to build it, you might want to download the [ELF x86-64 binary](https://github.com/blang/expenv/releases/latest) of the latest release (build by travis-ci).

 Examples
 -----